On profinite subgroups of an algebraic group over a local field: Introduction

 \subsection{The case of a topological base field}

 From now on, $k$ is a local field of residual characteristic $p$.

-If $U$ is a connected $k$-split unipotent $k$-group, we will build, in Lemma \ref{lem:unipotent:open:pro-p:covering} by analogy with the case of $\mathbb{G}_a$ seen in Example \ref{ex:compact:open:subgroups}, an exhaustion of the non-compact group $U(k)$ by (increasing) compact open subgroups.
-If an algebraic $k$-group $G$ contains such a $U$ as a normal $k$-subgroup, then we will cover, in Proposition \ref{prop:maximal:compact:existence:implies:quasireductive}, the closed normal subgroup $U(k)$ by compact open subgroups of $G(k)$.
-Hence, such a $G$ cannot admit a maximal compact subgroup because such a subgroup would have to contain $U(k)$ as a closed subgroup.
+If a totally disconnected locally compact group has a maximal compact subgroup, then its locally elliptic radical is compact (see Lemma \ref{lem:locally:elliptic:maximal}).
+If $U$ is a non-trivial connected $k$-split unipotent $k$-group, we will build, in Lemma \ref{lem:unipotent:open:pro-p:covering} by analogy with the case of $\mathbb{G}_a$ seen in Example \ref{ex:compact:open:subgroups}, an exhaustion of the non-compact group $U(k)$ by (increasing) compact open subgroups.
+Using Proposition \ref{prop:maximal:compact:existence:implies:quasireductive}, we deduce that if an algebraic $k$-group $G$ contains such a $U$ as a normal $k$-subgroup, then the elliptic radical of $G(k)$ is not compact since it contains $U(k)$ as a normal subgroup.
+Thus, $G(k)$ cannot have a maximal compact subgroup.

 Conversely, it is well-known that if $G$ is a semisimple $k$-group, then $G(k)$ has a maximal compact subgroup.
 Hence, we would like to prove the same fact for any quasi-reductive $k$-group.
 It is natural to exploit properness and finiteness properties of long exact sequences in Galois cohomology attached to some group extensions, but these properties are not satisfied in general.
-In fact, first Galois cohomology pointed sets of relevant normal subgroups of $G$ often fail to be finite in positive characteristic (e.g. $\# H^1(k,Z_G) = \infty$ when $\mathrm{char}(k) = p > 0$ and $G = \mathrm{SL}_p$ ; see also \cite[11.3.3]{CGP} for an example of a unipotent group).
+In fact, the first Galois cohomology pointed sets of relevant normal subgroups of $G$ often fail to be finite in positive characteristic (e.g. $\# H^1(k,Z_G) = \infty$ when $\mathrm{char}(k) = p > 0$ and $G = \mathrm{SL}_p$; see also \cite[11.3.3]{CGP} for an example of a unipotent group).

 Therefore cohomological methods are not sufficient to conclude.
 We are using topological properties of rational points.
 One of them is the following: